vmware-archive/kube-prod-runtime/docs/components.md

 ### Overrides

 The following deployment parameters are supported, tested, and will be honoured across upgrades.
-Any other detail of the configuration may also be overridden, but may change on subsequent releases.
+Any other details of the configuration may also be overridden, but may change on subsequent releases.

 #### Override maximum number of replicas